 The Orchard of Ireland

-In contrast a trip to the nearby Armagh Planetarium will help improve your understanding of astronomy and related sciences.
+In contrast, a trip to the nearby Armagh Planetarium will help improve your understanding of astronomy and related sciences.
 A visit to the Planetarium is not complete without a walk around the Astropak, often described as a stroll through the universe; here you can discover the relative distance and size of the planets within our solar system.
-Guided tours are available with prior arrangement; however there are interpretation panels and leaflets to aid further understanding.
+Guided tours are available with prior arrangements; however, there are interpretation panels and leaflets to aid further understanding.

 Nearby Gosford forest park has all the facilities an experienced camper needs, a great site for walks and just relaxing, whilst the kids are free to play in the park.
 The forest park also contains a large collection of traditional breeds of poultry, rare breeds of farm animals and red deer all helping to make a trip to Gosford memorable.

-Better still one of the world’s most loved crisp brands Tayto originates from Armagh, experience the magic of Tayto castle set deep in the Armagh countryside in the town land of Tandragee.
-Take a tour and see firsthand how these famous crisps are made, sampling the various now famous flavours’ and if you’re lucky meet the brand mascot Mr Tayto!
+Better still one of the world’s most loved crisp brands Tayto originates from Armagh, experience the magic of Tayto castle set deep in the Armagh countryside in the townland of Tandragee.
+Take a tour and see firsthand how these famous crisps are made, sampling the various now-famous flavors’ and if you’re lucky to meet the brand mascot, Mr Tayto!

-Inside The Market Place Theatre situated in the heart of Armagh a seasonal programme offers the best in arts and entertainment at affordable prices expect top quality drama, comedy and of course pantomime.
+Inside The Market Place Theatre situated in the heart of Armagh, a seasonal program offers the best in arts and entertainment at affordable prices expect top-quality drama, comedy and of course pantomime.